Zhenya22886/SelfAssessment/Skills/Programming.md

   - generator
   - coroutine
 - Data structures
-  - array
+  - array🖐️ used
-  - structure
+  - structure🖐️ used
-  - record
+  - record🖐️ used
-  - enum
+  - enum🖐️ used
   - instance
   - object
-  - class
+  - class🖐️ used
   - collection
-  - set
+  - set🖐️ used
   - hash table
   - linked list
   - doubly list